 While hair loss is a natural process, should all these fellas allow baldness take its course and ruin their self-esteem?
 (A 2013 research revealed just how devastating losing your hair can be for your self-esteem).

 Not at all.
-In fact, whatever it is that triggered your hair loss – traction alopecia (caused by external factors such as man buns) or male pattern baldness (caused by internal factors such as DHT) – you can prevent it from ruining your life with natural methods.
+In fact, whatever it is that triggered your balding – traction alopecia (caused by external factors such as man buns) or male pattern baldness (caused by internal factors such as DHT) – you can prevent it from ruining your life with natural methods.

 Was it a Hair Transplant, Propecia or Natural Approach?